NozirTukhtamurodov/QnAAgentAPI/README.md

 4. **Repository Layer** (`src/repositories/`): Database operations
 5. **Infrastructure Layer** (`src/infrastructure/`): External integrations

+### Why the Logic Layer?

+The `logic/` folder is intentionally organized by business domains (chat, sessions, common) rather than technical concerns.
+This design choice enables easy transition to a microservices architecture:

+- **Clear Domain Boundaries**: Each subfolder (`chat/`, `sessions/`) represents a potential microservice
+- **Independent Deployment**: Business logic is self-contained and can be extracted with minimal refactoring
+- **Service Separation**: When scaling demands arise, you can split:
+  - `logic/chat/` → Chat Service (handles LLM interactions and knowledge base queries)
+  - `logic/sessions/` → Session Service (manages user sessions and conversation history)
+  - `logic/common/` → Shared libraries or separate utility services

+This structure reduces coupling and makes horizontal scaling straightforward when your application grows beyond a monolithic architecture.

 ### Key Components

 - **Chat Service**: Orchestrates LLM interactions with knowledge base search